Call for New Edition of European Training Programme EKRAN+ 2020 is Now Open

 The application must contain:

 - a 10 page (maximum) feature film Treatment (if the script exists, it should be translated into English and available for individual consultancy for the first session)

 - proposal of two scenes from treatment/script to be realized within EKRAN+ programme

 - a letter of commitment from the producer or the producer’s production company

-- an entry form (DOC) signed by all the members of the team
+- an application form (doc) signed by all the members of the team

 Avenue de la Rasude 2